IkerPerez/auxVarSampler/README.txt

 Within the "Files" folder, we include 500 sample simulations from a bottleneck network as introduced in Example 2 in the paper.
 Real data can replace these files, shold the structure remain the same.

+Output csv files are MCMC chains as summarized within Example 2 in the aforementioned paper; similar outputs should be achievable by user by running the current version of the code as it is.

 ### JAVA CODE ###